carrot cake spice bread

 Description

-If you love classic carrot cake, you’ll love this carrot cake spice bread!
-Perfect for breakfast, this quick bread captures cozy flavors of carrot cake.
+If you love classic carrot cake, you’ll love this carrot cake spice bread topped with cream cheese frosting!
+Perfect for breakfast or an afternoon treat, this quick bread recipe captures the cozy flavors of carrot cake.

 Ingredients